higherkindness/mu-scala/microsite/src/main/docs/reference/source-generation.md

   String sendUser(UserWithCountry user);
 }
 ```
-you service will fail at _runtime_ with a `org.apache.avro.AvroTypeException: Unable to resolve bar.String` (TODO: change this to the actual compiler error, rather than the runtime error)
+you service will fail at _runtime_ with a `org.apache.avro.AvroTypeException: Unable to resolve foo.String` (TODO: change this to the actual compiler error, rather than the runtime error) because the `sendUser` method now has a fixed return type that can't be evolved.

 ### Additional Context